Sample collection using mid-nasal swabs

 How long does it take to get my results?

 For those testing for symptoms/known exposure, we do run these samples as priority when we receive them.
 Individuals who test positive are called as soon as possible after the test results are verified, typically within 24 hours.
-For all other tests we try to call everyone in the day following the test to relay your result to you verbally.
 However, results can take up to 48 hours in some cases.
 If you do not receive a call within 24 hours, you SHOULD NOT assume you are negative.
 You should quarantine and take precautions until you receive either a call or an email with your result.
-You will receive a formal report via email 48-96 hours after your appointment.
+You will receive a formal report via email 48 hours after your appointment.